 Any classic-style dungeon crawler genre game is good here, because it’s inherently turn-based, which means you can take as much time as you want to ponder your next action.
 Pixel Dungeon is mainly recommended for being free (open source in fact), having a ton of different modded versions to explore, and being an overall chill old-school game.
 The pixel graphics are surprisingly easy on the eyes, while the game gives you steady progress without too much repetition.

-Survive is a little-known game which is a wilderness survival challenge with many ranges of difficulty.
+Survive is a little-known game that is a wilderness survival challenge with many ranges of difficulty.
 It’s not the most exciting to look at, but give it time and it grows on you.
 It is a timed game within bounds of reason, but not at all a rushed pace.
-It is also primarily a text-based game, but does not involve heavy reading.
+It is also primarily a text-based game but does not involve heavy reading.
 The ambient sounds of crackling fireplaces and gentle rain are downright soothing.
+Among Us Download PC

 Tiny Tower is a cross between an idle game and a business simulator.
 It’s another game in the old-school pixel-art style, being very kawaii and cute.
 If you’re seeing a pattern here, it’s another game where you decide your own level of involvement but can also get busy building more levels.